-We know your cats health is very important to you and your family.
-We provided a variety of topics about kittens and cats health for you to read.
+We know keeping your cat healthy is very important to you and your family.
+We provided a variety of topics about kitten and cat health for you to read.

 A Kitten’s New Home